Mauricio Pinilla: International career

 Pinilla earned the first of his 45 caps for Chile on 30 March 2003 in a friendly against Peru, closing a 2–0 win through a header, and later led his country's scoring in the 2006 FIFA World Cup qualifiers with three goals.
 However, on 27 February 2007, whilst on loan to Universidad de Chile, he was caught in a hotel with María José López, the model wife of national team captain Luis Antonio Jiménez.

 Subsequently, Pinilla announced his decision to retire from the international scene.
 In August 2010 he returned to the team, being recalled by manager Marcelo Bielsa for an exhibition game with Ukraine.
 He was also picked for a match against Uruguay later in November of the following year, only to be called off due to injury.

 Pinilla was selected for the 2014 World Cup in Brazil.
 He made his debut in the tournament on 14 June, playing two minutes in a 3–1 group stage victory over Australia and being involved in Jean Beausejour's goal.
 Again from the bench, he appeared in the round-of-16 against the hosts: his 119th minute shot hit the bar with the score at 1–1, and he later missed his penalty shootout attempt in an eventual elimination.

 Pinilla was a member of the squad which won the 2015 Copa América on home soil for their first continental honour, contributing two late substitute appearances.
 On 29 March 2016, he and Arturo Vidal scored twice each in a 4–1 away defeat of Venezuela in qualification for the 2018 World Cup.

 Post-retirement

 In March 2021, Pinilla joined ESPN Chile as a commentator and analyst along with fellow former footballer Marcelo Espina.
 That same year, he moved to Televisión Nacional de Chile as host of non-football shows.

+In August 2026, Pinilla joined the talent show Fiebre de Canto (Singing Fever) from Chilevisión as a competitor.